Jesty-CRM/integrations-service/README.md

 # Integrations Service

 A comprehensive microservice for handling third-party integrations in the Jesty CRM system.
-This service manages Facebook Lead Ads, Shopify store connections, website form captures, and AI-powered chat agents.
+This service manages Facebook Lead Ads, Shopify store connections, and website form captures.

 ## 🚀 Features